What is employee engagement?

 The best way to boost employee engagement is by taking action on the insights.
-Here’s how to make sure your employee engagement insights result in meaningful change and improvements in employee performance for your people.
+Here’s how to make sure your employee engagement insights result in meaningful change and improvements in employee satisfaction for your people.

 There’s a science to improving levels of employee engagement.
 But unfortunately, there’s no simple cookie-cutter approach — it all comes down to understanding your key drivers and company context so you can take action to improve what will have the biggest impact.

 There are two strategies you can use to approach your improvements – create changes at an organisational level and changes within individual teams.